-Today in Streatham.
 Partners in Slime.
 The amount of glue, glitter, pots we also use at home… 😂 I love the Science in Action but the chemicals in some of the crap my daughter uses, eww.
 And the plastic.
 On a healthier note.
 Last night.
 Creative Cousins decorated gingerbread biscuits.
 With various e-numbers, sugar and preservatives.
 They thoroughly enjoyed it.
 This morning, whilst in Shavassana pose, the puppy found one of their tiny blue smarties abandoned on the floor.
 She then climbed all over my face and bounced around the house.
 Currently bundled in her basket.
-Chocolate is dangerous for … Continue reading Solving World Problems One Mum at a Slime
+Chocolate is dangerous for dogs eh?
+Hopefully … Continue reading Today In Streatham

 Indulge Your Imagination Do you ever feel hopelessly overwhelmed with the state of the world and wonder how putting out recycling out once a week, eating more lentils and quinoa and using paper straws will make the blind bit of difference?
 Today my daughter asked me for a cloth carrier bag to go shopping with instead of a plastic one.
 This could create a small ripple in our local community and even contribute to world plastic reduction!
 Who knows what a difference our small seemingly pathetic actions can lead to?
 This is me on the trip with her and her … Continue reading Solving World Problems One Mum at A Time : Indulging Imaginations